20% off your first purchase with code: SHOP24

 The last step in organizing your classroom library is to label your books.
 This is especially important in primary classrooms to help students match each book to the basket where it belongs.
 This is easy to do with book label stickers.

-There are also several options for these:
+There are several options for these:

 • small return address labels